TankerHQ/identity-python/README.rst

 Create a new Tanker identity.
 This identity is secret and must only be given to a user who has been authenticated by your application.
 This identity is used by the Tanker client SDK to open a Tanker session

 **app_id**
-   The app ID.
-You can access it from the `Tanker dashboard <https://dashboard.tanker.io>`_.
+   The app ID, must match the one used in the constructor of the Core SDK.

 **app_secret**
-   The app secret.
-A secret that you have saved right after the creation of your app.
+   The app secret, secret that you have saved right after the creation of your app.

 **user_id**
    The ID of a user in your application.